mircealungu/mircea/thoughtstream.md

-the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection? i can think of people that genuinely i don't think have much trace of evil in them. i guess it's time to read solzhenitsyn.
+the line that divides good and evil cuts through the heart of every man. i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection? i can think of people that i can't imagine doing evil. i guess it's time to read solzhenitsyn.

 not only for hope of better understanding the above quote in context, but qlso because I saw yesterday a documentary about Mao and it sparked my interest in totalitarian regimes and "class struggle" as a way of ordering a society.